What is aplastic anemia?

 come back.
 To treat the low blood counts, early treatment may include:

 - Blood transfusion (both red blood cells and platelets)

-- Special care to food preparation (such as only eating well-cooked foods)
+- Special care when making food (such as only eating well-cooked foods)

 - Avoiding construction sites, which may be a source of certain fungi

-- Medications to stimulate the bone marrow to produce cells
+- Medicines to stimulate the bone marrow to produce cells

 - Hormone therapy

-In certain people, bone marrow transplantation may cure aplastic anemia.
+In certain people, a bone marrow transplant may cure aplastic anemia.

 Living with aplastic anemia